vjekoart/retrovizor/Readme.md

     * Phase 6.2: build system fine tune
         * Remove `*.test.*` files and test utilities from JS build functions (both actual test code, and test utilities)
     * General: apply patterns from the article Declarative thinking
-    * Animation: loading state, computation logic to worker, rAF
+    * CloseYourEyes: loading state, computation logic to worker, rAF
-    * Animation: what about those damn lines?
+    * CloseYourEyes: what about those damn lines?
 Make them breathe
+    * ImageDegradator: maybe processing to work or leave for later?
     * Refactor `generateHTML` method in build system to something more readable
     * See `retro-nav.js:ITEMS`, how and where to store client-side code data?
 Like `data.json` but for the client code
     * TODOs in the code, and console outputs